mintoolkit/examples/README.md

 [![Discord chat](https://img.shields.io/static/v1.svg?label=chat&message=on%20discord&color=7389D8&style=for-the-badge)](https://discord.gg/fAvq4ruKsG)

+# TLDR

+* Install MinToolkit (aka DockerSlim): https://github.com/mintoolkit/mint#installation
+* Shrink your container image: `mint slim your-container-image`

+Note: you may need additional CLI flags.
+See the examples in this repo and the README in the app repo: https://github.com/mintoolkit/mint

 # Overview

 `mintoolkit` (aka `docker-slim` and `slimtoolkit`) has been used with Node.js, Python, Ruby, Java, Go, Rust, Elixir and PHP (some app types) running on Ubuntu, Debian, CentOS and Alpine Linux.